pierrepeterlongo/back_to_sequences/paper/paper.md

 contaminated sequences.

 The sequences to be queried can be provided as a fasta or fastq file (gzipped or not).
-They can also be be read directly from the standard input (*stdin*).
+They can also be read directly from the standard input (*stdin*).
 This offers the may to stream sequences as they arrive, for instance when they are obtained during an Oxford Nanopore sequencing process.